 Learning how to complete thorough board research and how to apply your findings is just one of the 14 training modules included in our Executive Membership package.

 About the Author

 David Schwarz is CEO & Founder of Board Appointments – The UK’s leading board advertising and non-executive career support firm.
-He has over a decade of experience of putting people on boards as an international headhunter and a non-executive recruiter and has interviewed over one thousand non-executives and placed hundreds into some of the most significant public, private and NFP roles in the world
+He has over a decade of experience in putting people on boards as an international headhunter and a non-executive recruiter and has interviewed over one thousand non-executives and placed hundreds into some of the most significant public, private and NFP roles in the world.